On decoder-only architecture for speech-to-text and large language model integration: Our approach

 \section{Our approach}

-In this work, we design an architecture where a text-LLM also accepts acoustic embedding and learns to condition on it together with text prompts to generate text outputs.
-By converting the speech input to a vector sequence in a space of the text embeddings, in the aspect of both length and semantics, the pre-trained text LLM can leverage its in-context learning capacity to absorb the speech signal and output corresponding text for speech transcription and translation tasks.
+In this work, we design an architecture named Speech-LLaMA where a text-LLM can also accept acoustic embedding as well as text as conditional prompts for text generation.
+By converting the speech input to a sequence of acoustic embeddings within the same space of the text embeddings, in the aspect of both length and semantics, the pre-trained text LLM can leverage its in-context learning capacity to absorb the speech signal and output corresponding text for speech translation task.

 Overall, given the text prompt $\mathbf{p}$ and audio signals $\mathbf{x}$, the generation of the corresponding text sequence $\mathbf{y} = \{y_0, y_1, \cdots, y_{N - 1}\}$ with a text-LLM is formulated as: